StephenJayYoung/InsultGenerator/ROADMAP.md

 What for front end?
 Bootstrap?
 Ask classmates and friends on FB for more insults and compliments so we can get points for mountain?

+Test:
+1. Make a test that shows us that our generator gives us a random insult.

 ##EXTRAS
 Should we make it so that the user can input name?
 Let's add hosting!